saugatkandel/fast_smart_scanning/README.md

 conda config --prepend channels conda-forge conda install pip
 ```
-We recommend using Python 3.10 because PyPi does not currently contain a scikit-image wheel for Python 3.11 in Macs with the M1 processor.
+We recommend using Python 3.10 because PyPi does not currently contain a scikit-image wheel for Python 3.11 for M1 Macs.
 One alternative is to install scikit-image through conda instead.
 We have not tried the current version of the code in other operating systems, but we do not expect any issues.

 The next step would be to download the code (and unzip it if necessary) to the desired location.
 Then, enter the directory and run:
 ```shell